bt3gl/bt3gl_temp/README.md

 <br>
 <br>

-* I have been conducting scientific research, developing software, and playing with digital art for two decades.
+* I have been conducting [scientific research](http://www.astro.sunysb.edu/steinkirch/), [developing software](https://github.com/aquario-crypto), and [playing with digital art](http://innermostlimits.com/) for two decades.

-* Everything comes together now with all the rims of [decentralized web3 technologies](https://github.com/aquario-crypto): engineering, finances, arts, civil rights.
+* Everything comes together now with all the rims of [decentralized web3 technologies](http://aquariolabs.com/): engineering, finances, arts, civil rights.

 * I am very grateful for my *digital-by-design dream job* at [Shopify](https://shopify.engineering/), where I am leading our Blockchain engineering team.

-* I spend lots of time thinking about existentialism, protopia, and the meaning of life...
-But I am a stoic in the heart.
+* I spend lots of time [thinking about existentialism, protopia, and the meaning of life](https://substack.com/profile/5286301-mia-von-steinkirch)...
+But *I am a stoic in the heart*.

 <br>
 <br>